pymupdf/PyMuPDF/docs/faq.rst

 How to Zoom a Clip to a GUI Window
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Please also read the previous section.
-This time we want to **compute the zoom factor** for a clip such that its image best fits a given GUI window.
+This time we want to **compute the zoom factor** for a clip, such that its image best fits a given GUI window.
 This means, that the image's width or height (or both) will equal the window dimension.
+For the following code snippet you need to provide the WIDTH and HEIGHT of your GUI's window that should receive the page's clip rectangle.

 ::